taligentx/dscKeybusInterface/README.md

 ```

 * The DSC Keybus operates at ~12.6v, a pair of resistors per data line will bring this down to an appropriate voltage for each microcontroller.
+    * Arduino:
-    * Arduino: connect the DSC Yellow (Clock) line to a [hardware interrupt pin](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) - for the Uno, these are pins 2 or 3.
-The DSC Green (Data) line can be connected to any of the remaining digital pins 2-12.
+      * The DSC yellow (clock) line connects to a [hardware interrupt pin](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) - for the Uno, these are pins 2 or 3.
+The example sketches use dscClockPin: 3.
+      * The DSC green (data) line can be connected to any of the remaining digital pins 2-12.
+The examples sketches use dscReadPin: 5 and dscWritePin: 6.
     * esp8266: connect the DSC lines to GPIO pins that are normally low to avoid putting spurious data on the Keybus: D1 (GPIO5), D2 (GPIO4) and D8 (GPIO15).
+The example sketches use dscClockPin: D1, dscReadPin: D2, dscWritePin: D8.
     * esp32: connect the DSC lines to GPIO pins that do not send signals at boot: 4, 13, 16-39.
 For virtual keypad, use pins 4, 13, 16-33 - pins 34-39 are input only and cannot be used.
+The example sketches use dscClockPin: 18, dscReadPin: 19, dscWritePin: 21.
 * Virtual keypad uses an NPN transistor and a resistor to write to the Keybus.
 Most small signal NPN transistors should be suitable, for example:
   * 2N3904
   * BC547, BC548, BC549